Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 Before Melo, that luxury scorer was center Enes Kanter, part of the trade to get Anthony in a Thunder uniform.
 Now Oklahoma City could enter next season without that extra option.
 That's a dicey proposition in a perpetually loaded Western Conference.

 OKC still has its taxpayer mid-level exception available worth $5.3 million.
 However, the list of players on the market worth that price are rapidly evaporating.
-The Thunder met with guard Tyreke Evans, per ESPN.com Chris Haynes, but weren't able to match a $12 million offer from the Pacers.
+The Thunder met with guard Tyreke Evans, per ESPN.com's Chris Haynes, but weren't able to match a $12 million offer from the Pacers.
 One intriguing option, Milwaukee's Jabari Parker, is a restricted free agent, though the chances of signing an accomplished scorer like him with the mid-level exception are slim.

 Tapping into that exception would come with additional taxes that the Thunder are in line to save.
 As of now, the Thunder are in a tax bracket that would cost them $5.75 for every $1 in salary.
 Depending on how this Anthony situation is resolved, OKC should wind up in a much lower bracket.
 Still, it could face the possibility of adding $3.50 or $4.25 for every additional $1 of salary.